Menu

 The children will learn:

-- How to name and label the basic parts of the human body.
+- How name and label the basic parts of the human body.

-- What changes I will observe during the four seasons of the year.
+- What changes will I observe during each of the four seasons?

-- How trees will change across the four seasons of the year.
+- How will trees change across the four seasons?

-- How seasonal change effects the length of the day.
+- How does seasonal change affect the length of day?

 Year 2